Leave the airlines to us.

 Our tours are designed to help you and your students be in the moment and experience everything the world has to offer.

 Explore the secrets of French cuisine during your cooking lesson.
-After an introduction to traditional French food and techniques, join the chef in the kitchen where you will help prepare the ingredients for your meal, assist the chef with cooking and learn to properly garnish each dish.
+After an introduction to traditional French food and techniques, join the chef in the kitchen where you will help prepare the ingredients, assist the chef with cooking and learn to properly garnish each dish.
 Then enjoy the fruits of your labor!
 You'll leave with recipes that you can put to use impressing friends and family back home.

 Tower Bridge, Tower of London, London Eye, St Patrick's Cathedral, Shakespeare's Globe, The Lake District, St Paul's Cathedral, York Minster, Edinburgh Ghost Tour, Ha'penny Bridge, Edinburgh Castle, Hadrian's Wall, Covent Garden, Camden Market, Westminster Abbey, Buckingham Palace, Shakespeare's Birthplace, Stratford-upon-Avon, Irish Dance Lesson, Haggis Dinner, Conwy Castle, Wordsworth's Grave